 The benefits of hotels are that you can usually check out their website, or at least reviews on booking sites, to get an idea of what you’re going to get.

 Hotels are also usually in a sort of ‘hotel zone’ in most cities.
 This may be a particular area, usually near transport hubs, or close to tourist attractions.

 And, of course, with hotels you have all the benefits of full time staff.
-From the reception to the cleaners, catering to porters, if you need assistance, have a problem or just need to check something then you can speak to the staff 24/7 (usually).
+From the reception to the cleaners, catering to porters.
+So if you need assistance, have a problem or just need to check something then you can speak to the staff 24/7 (in theory).

 The benefits of Airbnb

 If you’re looking for a genuine home from home when you’re travelling, you’ll probably be looking at an Airbnb.
 Being able to do your own cooking, having a private living space and not being confined to the box of a hotel room is one of the major benefits of an Airbnb vs hotels.